* NOW UPDATED AS OF July 15, 2023*

 - Consumer Appeal.
 Customers have to love the product or service.

-- Grossly Overvalued.
+- Grossly Undervalued.
 Wall Street may be underestimating the companies’ transformative value.

 Each rule is considered when stocks are being chosen and recommended to users.